luigilupini/animation-vanilla-hover-torch-gradient/README.md

 ## Hovering torch gradient

-> Here applied is a very cool gradient effect when we hover the card.
+> Here applied is a very cool torch like gradient effect when hovering a card.

 ![alt text](./capture.png)

 Featuring:

-- Here is six cards that we radial gradient over based on mouse position.
+- Here six cards we pseudo radial gradient a background based on mouse position.

 ```html
 <div id="cards">